umma101/requirement-analysis/README.md

 ## Use Case Diagrams
 #### what Use Case Diagrams?
-    Its a visualized presentation of interaction between users and the system.
+- Its a visualized presentation of interaction between users and the system.
  #### Use Case Diagrams benefits
-    -Provide a clear visualization presentation of the system.
+- Provide a clear visualization presentation of the system.
-    -Help identitying and organizing system requirements.
+- Help identitying and organizing system requirements.
-    -Facilitate communication among stakeholders and development teams.
+- Facilitate communication among stakeholders and development teams.

 ## Acceptance Criteria
  #### Importance of Acceptance Criteria
 - Helps developers, testers, and stakeholders understand exactly what the feature should do
 - Ensures that the delivered feature meets the intended requirements.
 - Facilitates collaboration between product owners, developers, and testers
 - Helps developers focus on delivering the right functionality without scope creep
 - Helps ensure that the end product meets user needs by capturing essential requirements.